“The important thing is to be able to live in a place or situation where you must use your sixth sense all the time.” Michael Ondaatje

-Tenzin Shenyen is a 21st Century itinerant Buddhist monk who enjoys keeping the communication pathways open between his Buddhist worldview and the Western culture he grew up in.
+Tenzin Shenyen is a 21st Century itinerant Buddhist monk who enjoys keeping the communication pathways open between his Buddhist worldview and the British culture he grew up in.
 We are delighted that he has agreed to share his thoughts on the contemporary situation of photography.

 Who is it for?